Policy Number: 106

 J. Coordination with Other Leave Entitlement

-Benefits such as the sick leave pool (See HOOP Policy 37 Sick Leave Pool Program) and extended disability leave may be used in conjunction with and count toward the FMLA leave.
+Benefits such as the sick leave pool (See HOOP Policy 37 Sick Leave Pool Program) and extended disability leave may be used in conjunction with and count toward the FML.

 The university may only request a second or third medical opinion when the leave is to care for a covered servicemember if the certification is provided by a non-military-affiliated health care provider.